wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/159-telegram-from-ministry-of-foreign-affairs-to-new-zealand-high-commission-in-canberra.md

 ---
+doc_date: '1981-02-06'
+doc_num: 159
+doc_order: 159
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "159 Telegram from Ministry of Foreign Affairs to New Zealand High Commission in Canberra"
+title: Telegram from Ministry of Foreign Affairs to New Zealand High Commission in Canberra
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9028
 vol_id: 23
-doc_date: 1981-02-06
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 159 Telegram from Ministry of Foreign Affairs to New Zealand High Commission in Canberra

 Wellington, 6 February 1981